Skip to main

 Class of 2023: Stephani Portillo

-Political Science and Self-Designed French major Stephanie Portillo found independence at McDaniel — and abroad during a Jan Term.
+Political Science and Self-Designed French major Stephani Portillo found independence at McDaniel — and abroad during a Jan Term.
 A National Security Fellow and Global Fellow, Stephani’s senior capstone examined the impact of political policies and the MS-13 gang in El Salvador.
 With mentorship from professors like Christianna Leahy, Gerard Keubeung, and Martine Motard-Noar, she learned to always ask questions and to dream big.

 Stephanie Portillo Class of 2023